sematext/docs/docs/guide/alerts-and-events-guide.md

 - metric algolert anomaly

 In the case of an example Elasticsearch monitoring app, Java usage threshold and Elasticsearch nodes anomalies were integration specific system generated alerts.
-There is also a heartbeat alert created that is usually triggered when the agent you installed stops emitting data to Sematext Cloud.
+There is also a heartbeat alert created that is triggered when the agent you installed stops emitting data to Sematext Cloud.

 ![Sematext Cloud System Generated Alerts](https://sematext.com/docs/images/guide/alerts-and-events/system-generated-alerts.png "Sematext Cloud System Generated Alerts")